11 best Halkidiki beaches in Kassandra & Sithonia, Greece 2024

 - Kamenos at Porto Carras grand resort

 Heaven on earth.
-One of Porto Carras grand resort seclude coves accessible only by walking 3 miles or by yacht.
-Every day you will find a lot of sailboat and motor yachts enjoying this seclude heaven.
+One of Porto Carras’s grand resorts secludes coves accessible only by walking 3 miles or by yacht.
+Every day you will find a lot of sailboats and motor yachts enjoying this secluded heaven.